-The Great Barn Festival is a unique family event celebrating the best of music, theatre, art and nature in an ancient rural setting.
+The Great Barn Festival is a quirky family event celebrating the best of music, theatre, art and nature in an ancient rural setting.

 Local and international musicians, storytellers and theatre companies fill our programme, set in the magnificent National Trust Barn and grounds.